Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Introduction

 \section{Introduction}

-WSNs are wireless networks consisting of independent low power computing units that run on battery and mainly monitor the environment.
-The gathered information in sensor nodes are transmitted to a base station.
-In large-scale static homogeneous WSNs considered in this work, the communication is often done hop-by-hop because only a small subset of nodes is connected to a base station.
-The term {\itshape static} means that the nodes of the network have a fixed position that does not change over time.
-In addition, the term {\itshape homogeneous} implies that all nodes in the network have the same hardware capabilities.
-To reach those nodes, the data have been sent to a node closer to a base station and so on.
-The same is done vice versa in case of information is transmitted from a base station to a certain node.
-Especially when applied to critical infrastructures, WSNs need to ensure certain security attributes regarding the transmitted data.
-Furthermore, the network must to be able to defend itself against potential attackers.
-The limited computational power and energy supply also constrain the type and complexity of security means a sensor node is able to run.
-Hence, we have to compromise between security and lifetime of a WSN.
-To do so, it is necessary to identify the most likely and costly threats and to apply security means that provide appropriate protection against those. {\itshape Attack defence trees} are suitable for this task, see \acite{jiang2012attack}.
-Furthermore, \acite{langend2019security} proposed the concept of attack defence trees which also considers the resource limitations of the underlying hardware called ``Attack Defence Resource Trees''.
-But even with the best compromise between applied security means and the resulting lifetime of sensor nodes, WSNs are vulnerable to a large variety of attacks while spending significant portions of battery power on the execution of applied security means.
+WSNs are networks consisting of independent low power computing units called sensor nodes running on battery, communicating wirelessly and carrying out monitoring or controlling tasks.
+Information gathered by sensor nodes is transmitted to base stations (BSs).
+In large-scale static homogeneous WSNs considered in this work, the communication takes place hop-by-hop.
+Additionally, only a small subset of nodes is connected to a BS.
+The term {\itshape static} means nodes in the network are immobile and placed at a fixed position. {\itshape Homogeneous} implies that all nodes in the network have the same hardware capabilities.
+In large-scale WSNs, information to and from nodes is transmitted via intermediate nodes (hop-by-hop).
+Especially, when applied to critical infrastructures, WSNs need to ensure certain security attributes regarding transmitted data.
+In general, WSNs are vulnerable to a multitude of attacks.
+Therefore, security risks have to be well assessed and covered in the design of the network.
+The limited computational power and energy supply of nodes constrain the types, complexity and scoop of security means suitable to WSNs.
+Hence, we have to compromise between security and longevity of a WSN.
+Such a compromise requires the necessity to identify the most likely and costly threats to a WSN and select security means accordingly.
+A number of concepts to identify and priorities security means based on numerous properties have been proposed \cite{ki2017requirements,jiang2012attack}.
+The general risk assessment, independent of the techniques that come along with it, comprises the steps: {\itshape risk identification}, {\itshape analysis} and {\itshape evaluation} \cite{ki2017requirements}.
+The {\itshape risk identification} assess a system to identify external threats and system vulnerabilities.
+The {\itshape risk analysis} assess the likeliness of identified risks to be exploited and the resulting consequences.
+Finally, the {\itshape risk evaluation} derives consequential actions based on the analysis results.
+One well established concept to do so are {\itshape attack defence trees} \cite{garg2019tree,jiang2012attack,langend2019security}.
+An attack tree based risk assessment approach for location-privacy in WSNs is presented in \cite{jiang2012attack}.
+In \cite{garg2019tree} an attack defence tree based risk assessment model for unmanned aerial vehicles model is researched.
+Attack-defence trees are graphical models illustrating potential attack scenarios and corresponding countermeasures for a system and evaluate how various attacks can be mitigated through countermeasures and how those are interrelated.
+In \cite{langend2019security}, Langendörfer proposed an extended concept of attack defence trees considering the resource limitations of the underlying nodes called ``Attack Defence Resource Trees'' (ADRT).
+It targets a selection of security means based on pre-defined security incentives tailored to the area of application of a WSN and the resulting most likely threat scenarios while taking into account the hardware constraints and longevity of devices (resources).
+Even with an optimal selection of security means, the coverage of a larger scope of threat scenarios is limited.